Unified framework for tableau models of Grothendieck polynomials: Abstract

 \section{Abstract}

-We give new proofs of the two types of duality for Grothendieck polynomials.
-Our proofs extend to proofs of these dualities for the refined Grothendieck polynomials.
-The second of these dualities was unknown for the refined case.
+We give combinatorial proofs of two types of duality for Grothendieck polynomials by constructing a unified combinatorial framework incorporating set-valued tableaux, musltiset-valued tableaux, reverse plane partitions and valued-set tableaux.
+Importantly, our proofs extend to proofs of these dualities for the refined Grothendieck polynomials.
+The second of these dualities was formerly unknown for the refined case.